pan-0/BLayout/DOCS.md

                   l[1].align);      /* First allocation: pass the alignment of the last object's type. */ assert(f != NULL);  /* Always true, same as before. */

-/* Continue with the previous layout... */ int *i = blprev(f,                /* Pass the current allocated object. */
+/* Continue with the previous object... */ int *i = blprev(f,                /* Pass the current allocated object. */
                 blsizeof(&l[0]),  /* Pass the size of the previous object. */ l[0].align);      /* Pass the alignment of the previous object's type. */